Two raptor species annually travel thousands of kilometres along the west Pacific rim, with fair numbers sometimes passing Hong Kong in spring

 After the Grey-faced Buzzards – Chinese Sparrowhawks

 Unsurprisingly given they also travel the oceanic flyway, these sparrowhawks occur in similar weather to Grey-faced Buzzards – and with further easterlies during the second half of April this year, I headed to Lantau in hopes of seeing them.
-While previous Hong Kong records were mainly from lower, coastal sites, Lantau-based naturalist Paul Aston had tried a higher lookout, near Ngong Ping, finding it productive for birds of prey, and I made several morning visits to this area.
+While previous Hong Kong records were mainly from lower, coastal sites, Lantau-based naturalist Paul Aston had tried a higher lookout, near Ngong Ping – the roadside Windy Gap lookout, finding it productive for birds of prey, and I made several morning visits to this area.

-Perched on a hilltop behind the Big Buddha, I could gaze out across hillsides cradling Shek Pik Reservoir, and hope the Chinese Sparrowhawks were coming.
+Soon afterwards I also tried a hilltop above this, behind the Big Buddha [see Birds of Lion Head Mountain and Ngong Ping], from which I could gaze out across hillsides cradling Shek Pik Reservoir, and hope the Chinese Sparrowhawks were coming.
 I was not disappointed.

 Sparrowhawks in twos and threes, and parties of up to eight, sometimes arrived from the south, circling way below, and rose before cresting the hills and cruising north.
 Others seemed to appear from thin air right in front of me, so close I could admire their blue-grey upperparts and heads, rusty-orange bellies and pale underwings with dark tips.
 Chinese Sparrowhawks are smaller, more agile than Grey-faced Buzzards, and I watched seven spiral upwards till almost lost from view against the blue sky.